A School where every child really matters!

 Our curriculum aims to deliver both excellence in terms of ensuring young people acquire a broad range of skills and capacities at the highest levels, whilst also delivering equity so that every child and young person should thrive and have the best opportunity to succeed, regardless of their social circumstances or additional needs.

 At Key Stage 3 students study a broad and balanced range of subjects.
-A two year Key Stage 3 means lessons are fast paced and engaging to avoid the traditional drop off in Y9.
 A strong core of compulsory academic subjects gives students the relevant skills and qualifications to successfully progress into post 16.
 This traditional core of English, Maths, Science, Humanities and Languages is complimented by an extensive range of options at KS4, including: the arts, sports, design and technology subjects and a range of vocational courses.
-Our 3 year KS4 allows for more time in the core subjects and greater depth of study and understanding in all subjects.
+Our KS4 allows for more time in the core subjects and time to address the open booket in depth.

 Curriculum Construction and Principles